-- I. Date of Initial Statement of Reasons: November 15, 2018 - II.
+- I. Date of Initial Statement of Reasons: November 13, 2019 - II.
 Dates and Locations of Scheduled Hearings

-(a) Notice Hearing: Date: December 13, 2018 . , Location: Oceanside, CA
+(a) Notice Hearing Date: December 11, 2019 Location: Sacramento, CA (b) Discussion Hearing Date: February 21, 2019 Location: Sacramento, CA (c) Adoption Hearing Date: April 16, 2019 Location: Sacramento, CA

-- (b) Discussion Hearing: Date: February 6, 2019 Location: Sacramento, CA - (c) Adoption Hearing: Date: April 17, 2019 Location: Santa Monica, CA - III.
-Description of Regulatory Action - (a) Statement of Specific Purpose of Regulation Change and Factual Basis for Determining that Regulation Change is Reasonably Necessary:
+- III.
+Description of Regulatory Action - (a) Statement of Specific Purpose of Regulatory Change and Factual Basis for Determining that Regulation Change is Reasonably Necessary

 In accordance with management goals and objectives, and in order to maintain hunting quality, it is necessary to periodically consider tag quotas for hunting.
-Current regulations specify the number of bighorn sheep hunting tags for the 2018 season.
-This proposed regulatory action will amend subsection 362(d) providing the number of tags for bighorn sheep hunting in 2019.
+Current regulations specify the number of bighorn sheep hunting tags for the 2019 season.
+The proposed action initially provides a range of tag numbers from which a final number will be determined based on the post-winter status.
+A low-end quota range of zero (0) tags is used in the event final tag quotas need to be reduced.

 Preliminarily, the tag numbers are presented as ranges (e.g., [0-3]) in the table in subsection 362(d) of the amended Regulatory Text.
-Final tag quotas recommendations for each zone will be identified and presented to the Fish and Game Commission and interested and affected parties prior to the adoption hearing, as soon as over-winter health of herds are assessed.
+Final tag quota recommendations for each zone will be identified and presented to the Fish and Game Commission and interested and affected parties prior to the adoption hearing.